 The practice solicitation period for PCF Cohort 2 opened on March 16, 2021 and closed on May 21, 2021.
 The payer solicitation period for PCF Cohort 2 began on March 16, 2021, and closed on June 18, 2021.

-Practice and payer selections will take place in Summer or Fall 2021.
-Cohort 2 will begin participation in PCF in January 2022.
-CMS plans to focus on onboarding participating practices and payer partners to the model in Fall and Winter 2021.
+Practice and payer selections took place in Summer or Fall 2021.
+Cohort 2 began participation in PCF in January 2022.
+CMS planned to focus on onboarding participating practices and payer partners to the model in Fall and Winter 2021.

 Information for Cohort 2 Applicants (2022 Starters)